Spark Award FAQ

 When will I hear back about whether I’ve been selected for an award?

-All applicants will receive notification via email by late November 2025, regardless of the outcome.
+All applicants will receive notification via email by mid-November 2025, regardless of the outcome.
 Updates will also be posted in the Grants Portal.

 If I’m selected to receive an award, when is the earliest I can expect to receive the funds?

-If selected for an award, you will be asked to complete a grant agreement and W-9.
+If selected for an award, you will be asked to complete a grant agreement and W-9 shortly after you accept the award.
 Once completed, the Foundation will issue payment(s) within a month.
 Recipients can receive the award in a single payment or in multiple payments.
 The funding is taxable income.